etiya-pair2/.github/profile/README.md

 # Etiya Pair2 Organization

-Welcome to the official repositories of the **Etiya Pair2** organization.
+Welcome to the repositories of the **Etiya Pair2** organization.
 Below you will find details about our main projects.
 - [Try English Version](#english-version)
 - [Türkçe Versiyon](#türkçe-versiyon)